Hands up if you think flying is fun?

 Whatever it is, indulge in a bit of people watching at the airport and I guarantee you'll see flustered faces, heated words, rolled eyes and possibly tears.
 Everyone just seems to be a bit more emotionally fraught, a bit on edge.
 So, be gentle, with yourself and with others.

 - If you didn't get an upgrade, get over it.
 Please don't spend thirty minutes arguing with the poor check-in lady and making the rest of us in line wait, and wait, and wait.

 - Get organised before the security screening.
 Please don't reach the xray machine, suddenly look surprised, and hold up the line for ten minutes as you faff about with zippers and bags and bottles of water.
-Start getting organised while your waiting in line.
-Pull out your lap top or your travel sized toiletries, unlace your shoes, take of your jacket - whatever you can do to make the line move a bit quicker.
+Start getting organised while you're waiting in line.
+Pull out your lap top or travel sized toiletries, unlace your shoes, take of your jacket - whatever you can do to make the line move a bit quicker.

 If you're not sure what you need to do, observe the people around you and follow suit (unless the people around you are having some travel related meltdown which involves stripping down to their underwear and running around in circles yelling 'mum-ma'.
 Of course.)
 In short, don't be a donkey.

 - When you plan your plane outfit, think about the people that are going to be